Same-sex marriage in Cuba: Same-sex marriage

-Attempts to change the Constitution
+Attempts to repeal constitutional ban

 Article 36 of the Constitution of Cuba, enacted in 1976, defined marriage as "the voluntarily established union between a man and a woman" until 2019.
 This wording constitutionally banned same-sex marriage.
 In December 2017, LGBT groups launched a public campaign to repeal the ban.
 On 4 May 2018, Mariela Castro said she would propose an amendment to the Constitution and accompanying measure to legalize same-sex marriage, as the process of constitutional reform was expected to begin in July 2018.
 On 21 July, the Secretary of the Council of State, Homero Acosta Álvarez, said that the draft constitution included a provision defining marriage as a "union between two people".
 The National Assembly approved the draft on 22 July.
-It was subject to public consultation between 13 August and 15 November 2018.
+It was subject to a public consultation process between 13 August and 15 November 2018.

 The issue of same-sex marriage resulted in rare public debates and organising in Cuba.
-In June 2018, five Christian denominations declared same-sex marriage "contrary to the spirit of Communist Revolution".
+In June 2018, five Christian denominations called same-sex marriage "contrary to the spirit of the Communist Revolution".
 In what was described as "a war of posters", both opponents and supporters of same-sex marriage displayed hundreds of posters around Havana.
-In September 2018, following conservative opposition to the proposal to legalise same-sex marriage, President Miguel Díaz-Canel announced his support for same-sex marriage in his first interview since taking office in April, telling TV Telesur that he supports "marriage between people without any restrictions", and is in favor of "eliminating any type of discrimination in society".
+In September 2018, following conservative opposition to the proposal to legalise same-sex marriage, President Miguel Díaz-Canel announced his support for same-sex marriage in his first interview since taking office in April, telling TV Telesur that he supported "marriage between people without any restrictions", and was in favor of "eliminating any type of discrimination in society".

-On 18 December, the constitutional commission removed the definition of marriage from the draft.
+On 18 December, a parliamentary commission removed the definition of marriage from the draft constitution.
 Instead, the commission chose to use gender-neutral language and define marriage as a "social and legal institution" without reference to the gender of the parties.
-This meant that the new constitution would not legalize same-sex marriage, but at the same time the ban on same-sex marriage would be repealed.
+This meant that the new constitution would not contain a ban on same-sex marriages, but also would not legalize same-sex unions.
 Mariela Castro said that same-sex marriage would instead be legalised through a change to the Family Code.
-Writing in the Havana Times, commentator and human rights activist Luis Rondón Paz argued that the government never intended to legalize same-sex marriage, and was instead seeking to deflect attention from other domestic issues and promote itself internationally as a progressive state.

-The new constitution was approved in a referendum by 90.6% on 24 February 2019, and took effect on 10 April 2019.
+The new constitution was approved in a referendum by 90.6% of voters on 24 February 2019, and took effect on 10 April 2019.
 Article 82 reads as follows: